 How to Make Perfect Butternut Squash Muffins

+The idea to mix butternut squash in a muffin was inspired by Jessica Seinfeld’s Deceptively Delicious cookbook.
 Jessica gives strategies for hiding nutritious food in tasty meals fit for kids.
-In her book, her recipe for “Applesauce Muffins” uses ½ cup of butternut squash puree, which I thought was a great idea!
+In her book, her recipe for “Applesauce Muffins” uses 1/2 a cup of butternut squash puree, which I thought was a great idea!